CodeYourFuture/syllabus-archive/js-core/lesson1.md

 - Getting started with JavaScript
 - Simple data types and expressions
 - Variables, assignment and comparison
-- Conditionals
+- Conditionals: If/else, switch, ternary operator
-  - if/else, switch and ternary operator
+- Arrays
-- Arrays and loops
+- Loops: for, while
 - Objects

 ---